 In addition to instructing, Ron has designed visual programs for several drum corps, and mentored staff at many others.
 Ron has served as an instructor representative on the DCI Instructors' Task Force, Rules & Systems Task Force, the DCI Medical Project Advisory Board and WGI Percussion Advisory Board.

 Before his career with Stanbury, Ron Hardin served as the director of Bands at Papillion - La Vista South High School.
 Ron took this position in 2014, and quickly led the program to national level recognition over two years.
 Prior to that appointment, Ron was the director of Bands at Bellevue East High School for 14 years, and led the Chieftains to many successful performances in all areas, including Concert Band, Wind Ensemble, Marching Band, Jazz Bands, Indoor and Concert Percussion, Chamber Ensembles and Indoor Color Guard.
 Under his watch, the band programs have performed in ten different states.
 Ron spent the first six years of his career as the Director of Bands at Clayton Valley High School in Concord, CA.

 Ron also has extensive history as a professional music educator and performer.
 He was the founder and past conductor of the Diablo Wind Symphony, and the Principal Conductor of the Omaha Symphonic Winds.
 In addition, he was the recipient of the Jack R. Snyder Young Band Director Award.

 Ron spent two terms as the Nebraska State Bandmasters Association Marching Band Chair.
 He has also served as president of the Contra Costa County Band Director's Association and Vice-President and Contest Coordinator of the Western Band Association.

-When he is not teaching or conducting, Ron finds time to play bass trombone with several ensembles.
 His greatest pride and joy is his family: his wife, Molly, and their daughters, Emma and Celeste.